 Thank God that there is; otherwise Iran would fall victim to the insanity that plagues the United States of America and other democracies, and that results in a person being elected who reneges on every campaign promise he makes, wins a Nobel Peace Prize for making wars, who goes to war for corporate gain, or who is a lewd and uncouth imbecile.

-Another important aspect of the elections is that the Presidential candidates must only use honorable means to debate; there can be no slander or disrespecting other candidates – for any reason.
-Such behavior is unacceptable and impermissible.
+Another important aspect of the elections is that the Presidential candidates must only use honourable means to debate; there can be no slander or disrespecting other candidates – for any reason.
+Such behaviour is unacceptable and impermissible.
 These are amongst the many rules and regulations that manage the Iranian elections.